-It might seem a tad odd to see five people huddled up tightly together along a table but at the beginning of the year, back when we could cuddle, a month before the dawning of Corona Lockdown, Modern Shows® co-founder, the writer of 100 Midcentury Chairs, Lucy Ryder Richardson headed off up to Yorkshire to film a new show from Ricochet, the makers of The Repair Shop, for BBC One.
+It might seem a tad odd to see five people huddled up tightly together along a table but at the beginning of the year, back when we could cuddle, a month before the dawning of Corona Lockdown, Lucy Ryder Richardson, Modern Shows® co-founder, author of 100 Midcentury Chairs, headed off up to Yorkshire to film a new show called The Bidding Room.

 Lucy showing off a winning item

 Airing this Monday 8th June at 3.45pm and running every weekday the delightfully ebullient and charming Nigel Havers introduces a mix of wonderful characters with stories to tell to the programme before they head with their possession to meet resident valuation expert Simon Bower who arms them with more information about the piece to get them match-fit to meet the antiques dealers in The Bidding Room.